Sent this to IKEA today...cuz I like the Ocean.

 I don't have to tell you that plastics are killing the ocean.
 Or that sea animals are mistaking plastic for food, filling their stomachs with it, and dying of starvation.
 Or that micro plastics are entering the human food stream.

 I'm fighting for a plastic free community.
-Seeing a large corporation like IKEA selling single-use plastic straws (that's very purpose is to be used for a few minutes and discarded), is appalling.
+Seeing a large corporation like IKEA selling single-use plastic straws (which very purpose is to be used for a few minutes and discarded), is appalling.
 It makes my job harder and it's already hard enough to change human behaviour.

 Ikea sells "SODA" Polypropylene plastic straws for $1.49 CAD for 200 straws and "SÖTVATTEN" (which are apparently "new" ?)
 Polypropylene plastic straws for $1.99 CAD for 100 straws.